Clark Gable: In popular culture

 Warner Bros. cartoons sometimes caricatured Gable.
-Examples include: Have You Got Any Castles? (in which his face appears seven times inside the novel "The House of the Seven Gables"), The Coo-Coo Nut Grove (in which his ears flap on their own), Hollywood Steps Out (in which he follows an enigmatic woman), and Cats Don't Dance (in which he appears on a billboard promotion for Gone with the Wind and on the backlot of MGM).
+Examples include: Have You Got Any Castles? (in which his face appears seven times inside the novel The House of the Seven Gables), The Coo-Coo Nut Grove (in which his ears flap on their own), Hollywood Steps Out (in which he follows an enigmatic woman), Cats Don't Dance (in which he appears on a billboard promotion for Gone with the Wind and on the backlot of MGM), and Jungle Jitters (where the queen of a village imagines a traveling salesman as Gable).

+He also appears in Disney cartoons like Mickey's Polo Team, where he is flirting with Clarabelle Cow, and The Autograph Hound.